Tutorial

 This tutorial guides you step by step through mastering Claude Code's slash commands - from /help to /doctor - to drive your sessions, manage context, and optimize your costs.
 By following these steps, you will know how to configure, diagnose, and get the most out of every interaction with the AI command-line assistant.

 The essential slash commands in Claude Code are the primary control interface for interacting with the AI agent directly from your terminal.
-Claude Code (version 1.0.x) offers more than 13 native slash commands covering configuration, context management, cost tracking, and diagnostics. these commands reduce time spent navigating menus by 40% compared to a traditional graphical interface.
+Claude Code offers dozens of native slash commands covering configuration, context management, cost tracking, and diagnostics.
+These commands significantly accelerate interaction compared to a traditional graphical interface.

 What are the prerequisites before starting this tutorial?

 Before launching your first slash command, verify that your environment is ready.
-You need Node.js 22 or higher, an active Anthropic account, and Claude Code installed globally.
+You need Node.js 18 or higher (22 LTS recommended), an active Anthropic account, and Claude Code installed globally.

 Run this command to confirm the installation: